Despire/broadcast-server/README.md

 # broadcast-server
-A simply server broadcasting client messages to all other clients
+A simple server, broadcasting client messages to  other clients